100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Modernized

-To describe the real value that you've provided for past employers, you need great action verbs that help to illustrate those benefits.
-Below is our list of value-related resume action words that you can use to add more punch to any statement that's designed to quantify your results.
+To describe the real value you've provided for past employers, you need great action verbs that help illustrate when you made things better, faster, cheaper, or more effective.
+This list of value-related resume action verbs can help you tell that story.

 • Accelerated